Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Stability of potentials

 \section{Stability of potentials}

-A direct consequence of the strong convexity estimate of Theorem \ref{th:Poincare-ineq} is a quantitative stability result on the dual potentials with respect to the target measures.
+A direct consequence of the strong convexity estimate of Theorem \ref{th:Poincare-ineq} is a quantitative stability result on the dual potential $\psi_\mu$ with respect to the target measure $\mu$.
 This estimate on dual potentials is readily transferred to the Brenier (primal) potentials thanks to the next proposition.
+We refer to \cref{def:Brenier} for a definition of the potentials.

 \begin{proposition} Let $\rho$ be a probability density over a compact convex set $\X$, and let $\phi^0,\phi^1$ be convex functions on $\X$.
 Denote $\psi^k$ the convex conjugate of $\phi^k$ and $\mu^k$ the image of $\rho$ under $\nabla \phi^k$.
 Then for any $p>0$,